Deuce Las Vegas Strip 2023 Bus Pass Prices

 Tickets can be purchased at vending machines found at (I believe) every Deuce stop.
 At least, every Deuce stop I’ve been at has had a ticket vending machine.
 Some (not all), take cash, but that ones that do will only accept exact change.
 Every machine takes credit and debit cards.
 Currently no machine takes $5 chips from Circus Circus that you forgot to cash in.

-On another note, the Deuce passes are for the Deuce and SDX (Strip/Downtown Express) buses only.
-If you want to venture into the non-touristy parts of Las Vegas, you’ll have to purchase a separate pass for what’s called the “Residential” route.
-Most of us, however, will be sticking around the casinos and tourist attractions.
-If that’s your situation, you’re set.
-Whether you’re wanting to visit the Town Square mall south of Mandalay Bay, the fountains of Bellagio or the Freemont Street Experience light show to the north in old downtown Las Vegas, the Deuce pass will cover all your transportation needs.
+This gives you access to all the major casinos and tourist attractions.
+Whether you’re wanting to visit the Town Square mall south of Mandalay Bay, the Bellagio fountains, or the Fremont Street Experience Light Show to the north in old downtown Las Vegas, the Deuce pass will cover all your transportation needs.

 You can catch the Deuce 24 hours a day, every day of the week.